-Every public facility requires some form of access control and many of our clients are looking to install systems which will raise revenue and reduce the labour cost of opening and shutting facilities.
+Every public facility requires some form of access control.
+Many of our clients are looking to install systems which will raise revenue and reduce the labour cost of opening and shutting facilities.

-Access - Paddle Gates.
-In many situations, clients are looking to control access with a small fee or RFID card to enter their toilets, libraries or community halls.
+Access - Paddle Gates In many situations, clients are looking to control access with a small fee or radio-frequency identification (RFID) card to enter their toilets, libraries or community halls.
 The gates are robust against misuse, but easily recognisable by users as a standard entry system.
 We have a comprehensive range of charging gates which will help collect revenue efficiently and accurately.

-Access - Doors.
-On our toilets we fit quad hinged steel doors, which can be clad if necessary in most alternatives.
+Access - Doors On our toilets we fit quad-hinged steel doors which can be clad if necessary in most alternatives.
 Sometimes this is wood, a laminate or just powder coated.
-We regularly fit glazed port holes to bring some natural light into the cubicle if possible.The doors can either have an integrated payment system or standalone with a secondary approach to manage the access control.
+We regularly fit glazed port holes to bring some natural light into the cubicle if possible.The doors can either have an integrated payment system or they stand-alone with a secondary approach to manage the access control.

-Timed Access.
-Many Smaller Towns & Parishes simply need a door which will open at a given time in the morning and close again in the evening.
-Healthmatic's solution can be managed locally using a digital timer and set of locks, or remotely using our Active Data Moxi.
-In both cases, it will eliminate the need for an employee to attend twice per day to open and close the facility.
-As a bonus, our timers don't take holidays and never sleep in.
+Timed Access Many smaller towns & parishes simply need a door which will open at a given time in the morning and close again in the evening.
+The solution offered by Healthmatic can be managed locally using a digital timer and set of locks, or remotely using our Active Data Moxi.
+In both cases, the need for an employee to attend twice a day to open and close the facility will be eliminated.
+As a bonus, our timers do not take holidays and never sleep in!

-Community Halls.
-Community Halls form both an integral part of many towns, and a useful source of revenue for the Local Council.
-However we have found that often the process of opening and closing creates more problems than perhaps the earnings deserve.Healthmatic's solution is to equip the hall with RFID access points on all doors which will both allow access and identify overtime use.
+Community Halls Community Halls form both an integral part of many towns and a useful source of revenue for the Local Council.
+However, we have often found that the process of opening and closing creates more problems than perhaps the earnings deserve.The solution offered by Healthmatic is to equip the hall with RFID access points on all doors which will both allow access and identify overtime use.